loganSQL/SQLDBA/05SQLSecurity/SQLDataEncryption.md

 USE DatabaseABC;
 GO
 CREATE CERTIFICATE CertificateABC
-WITH SUBJECT = 'To protect Company ABC data'';
+WITH SUBJECT = 'To protect Company ABC data';
 GO

+-- check
+select * from sys.certificates
 ```

 ### 1.4.
 SQL Server Symmetric Key in A Database